ObjectivePathology/zif/README.md

 ZIF comes in two flavors, Baseline and Advanced; Baseline is intended for easy implementation and wide compatibility, while Advanced takes inspiration from the more comprehensive TIFF Extensions subset to allow SubIFDs, simultaneous zoomable, focusable, and time-series data, and more advanced codecs.
 All forms of ZIF can be manipulated with [libTIFF](http://simplesystems.org/libtiff) v.4.0 (c.2011) and other libraries supporting BigTIFF.

 ### Why no "standard" TIFF 6.0 support?
-Since all zoomable images require tiles, and since for browser interoperability either JPEG or PNG codecs not supported by baseline TIFF are required, even with a 32-bit TIFF 6.0 Part 2 implementation almost no existing software could read or write the images anyway; so to keep ZIF implementations simple and future-focused, only BigTIFF containers are permitted.
+Since all zoomable images require tiles, many zoomable images are larger than the 64Kx64K, 4 GB TIFF 6.0 limits, and since for browser interoperability either JPEG or PNG codecs not supported by baseline TIFF are required, even with a 32-bit TIFF 6.0 Part 2 implementation almost no existing software could read or write most images anyway; so to keep ZIF implementations simple and future-focused, only BigTIFF containers are permitted.

 ###  Common Specifications, Baseline and Advanced
-- no strips/rasters, planar configuration, alpha channel, 1-,2-,4+ channels, higher bit depths, etc. ZIF is intended only for common, monitor-displayable images.
+- no strips/rasters, planar configuration, alpha channel, higher bit depths, etc. ZIF Baseline is intended only for common, monitor-displayable images, 8-bit, monochrome or RGB.
 - Start bytes "II" - little-endian only, "MM" not permitted.
 - Version 0x002B for BigTIFF only, never TIFF 6.0 0x002A
 - Image Directory IFD 1 is the whole base image, always interleaved and tiled
-- Tag 262 (Photometric Interpretation) must be 2 (RGB)
 - Tile size must be a multiple of 16 as per the TIFF 6.0 specification Section 15.

 ### Baseline Specification
-* Only tiled, 8-bit, 3-channel, interleaved RGB images are supported;
+* Only tiled, 8-bit, 1- or 3-channel, interleaved monochrome or RGB images are supported;
 * Image Directory IFD 2 + is:
   * If IFDs are halving in size (pixels rounded up, contents precisely half, left/top aligned), multiresolution
-  * If all IFD's same size, time series
+  * If all IFD's are the same size, time series
   * else, a collection of distinct images
-* Images/tiles may have a Z-dimension, which without any metadata description represents focal plane slices or true z-dimension (not time-series, exposure series, or other representations).
+* Images/tiles may have a Z-dimension, which without any metadata description represents focal plane slices or true z-dimension (never time-series, exposure series, or other representations).
 * Optional solid thumbnail in SubIFD 1 of IFD 1 (for multiresolution images) or each IFD (for other content).
-Thumbnail must be JPEG or PNG, and no larger than 4096 x 4096; recommended size is 1024 pixels on largest side, and a progressive encoding is recommended for JPEG thumbnails.
+Thumbnail must be JPEG or PNG, strip or raster (no tiles), and no larger than 4096 x 4096; recommended size is 1024 pixels on largest side; progressively encoded YCbCr 4:2:0 is recommended but not mandatory for JPEG thumbnails.
-* Tiles must be JPEG or PNG compressed; JPEG here is meant to be the legacy JPEG specification (ITU Recommendation T.81 : ISO/IEC 10918-1) as commonly used on the Internet and many software packages and operating systems, and as embodied by the popular Independent JPEG Group 6b specification of 1998.
-Note that two common TIFF codecs, LZW and Deflate, are specifically disallowed in ZIF, as are raw uncoded images.
+* Tiles must be JPEG or PNG compressed; JPEG here is meant to be the legacy JFIF specification (ITU Recommendation T.81 : ISO/IEC 10918-1) as commonly used on the Internet and many software packages and operating systems, and as embodied by the popular Independent JPEG Group's libjpeg v6b specification of 1998.
+JPEG tiles must be packaged as standalone JFIF streams (see below).
+Note that two very common TIFF codecs, LZW and Deflate, are specifically disallowed in ZIF, as are raw uncoded images.
-* For JPEG tiles, the JPEG tables must be contained (duplicated) in every tile, such that each tile is independently viewable.
+* For JPEG tiles, the JPEG tables must be contained (duplicated) in every tile, such that each extracted tile is independently viewable.
+* For JPEG tiles, the JFIF APPn colorspace must be contained (duplicated) in every tile, such that each extracted tile is independently viewable.
+Note that implementations should ideally also support the Adobe APPn colorspace tag also for increased compatibility with JPEG codecs.
-* For JPEG tiles, TIFF tag 259(0x0103): Compression must be 7 (JPEG), and TIFF tag 262(0x0106): PhotometricInterpretation must be YCbCr.
-Channel subsampling is permitted.
+* For JPEG tiles, TIFF tag 259(0x0103): Compression must be 7 (JPEG), and TIFF tag 262(0x0106): PhotometricInterpretation must be RGB or YCbCr for 3-channel images, or grayscale for 1-channel monochrome images.
+Channel subsampling of either 4:4:4 or 4:2:0 is permitted for YCbCr colorspace; RGB colorspace must be 4:4:4 subsampled.
 * PNG tiles need a tile compression code in tag 259(0x0103): Compression of 34933.
-* JPEG tiled ZIFs are true TIFF 6.0 Part 2 files; some common readers are fully able to read these files.
-* PNG tiled ZIFs are incompatible with common TIFF readers.
+24-bit true-color PNGs are recommended; although palettized PNGs are permitted they are highly discouraged.

 ### Advanced Specification
 - In addition to JPEG or PNG, tiles may be JPEG XR compressed (targeting Microsoft Edge and IE 9+ browsers), or JPEG 2000 compressed (targeting Apple Safari and WebKit browsers).
 Note that with JPEG XR and JPEG 2000, server-based transcoding may be required for universal browser compatibility, and are intended for LAN-based applications rather than the public Internet.
 - For JPEG tiles, TIFF tag PhotometricInterpretation may additionally be RGB, in which case no channel subsampling is permitted.
 - For PNG, JPEG XR and JPEG 2000 tiles, note that these are not compatible with the TIFF 6.0 specification (*deviation*).
-- JPEG-XR tiles need a tile compression code in tag 259...34934
+- JPEG-XR tiles need a tile compression code in tag 259(x0103): Compression of 34934.
 - Further, for JPEG-XR tiles, note that at this time only Microsoft Internet Explorer 9.0+ and Edge web browsers support this compression scheme.
-- PNG and JPEG-XR tiled ZIFs are incompatible with TIFF readers.
-- For dedicated/embedded applications, tiles may be JPEG XT compressed (backwards-compatible with JPEG)
+- For dedicated/embedded applications, tiles may optionally be JPEG XT compressed (backwards-compatible with JPEG), still using compression code 7 (JPEG), but with the knowledge that not all implementations will have access to the additional detail that JPEG XT provides over JPEG.

 ### Typical Codings
 ##### 3-channel 8-bit lossy "normal" single zoomable image